stmichaelis/workplacer/README.md

 ```

 ## Why there are a and b networks and not just one
 The script is overriding the status of each networks once it connects to the other one.
 This may happen if you start your work at home and then travel to the office later on.
-To not override other custom, manually set, custom statuses, this only happens if the text message is known to the script.
+To not override other, manually set, custom statuses, this only happens if the text message is known to the script.

+Example: You manually set your status to "on a vacation" and still open your machine while away.
+This will not override your vacation status.

 ## Why only two networks
 This is *my* typical scenario.
 In case you need more networks (working at the coffee shop) you can run the script twice, but have to live with the drawbacks of not overriding the former status (see above), or simply extend this script.